 - Adult services

 Most IPEs call for at least some college education.
 The Americans with Disabilities Act and Section 504 of the Rehabilitation Act require college campuses to offer learning facilities that are accessible to all students (regardless of disability) and educational devices designed to accommodate students with different disabilities.
 However, the quality and availability of these facilities and materials will vary from school to school.
-A recent article from Inside Higher Ed examined a 2013 lawsuit against Louisiana Tech University after the school was accused of providing materials that limited accessibility for blind or visually impaired students.
+An article from Inside Higher Ed in 2013, examined a lawsuit against Louisiana Tech University after the school was accused of providing materials that limited accessibility for blind or visually impaired students.

 HOW SCHOOLS ACCOMMODATE STUDENTS WITH A VISUAL DISABILITY

 Most academic experts agree that Universal Design of Learning (UDL) is key for integrating blind and visually impaired students into the college classroom dynamic.
-UDL seeks to address and modify course curricula that exclude any student, particularly those with a disability that affects their ability to learn and/or receive instruction in a class setting.
+UDL addresses and modifies course curricula that exclude any student, particularly those with a disability that affects their ability to learn and/or receive instruction in a class setting.
 In order to create universally accessible courses, postsecondary institutions must take the following steps to ensure their classes and campuses are completely inclusive:

 - Modify course instruction to meet the needs of every individual learner.
 For blind and visually impaired students, this means the availability of auditory software, large-font presentations and/or Braille materials.